Destination Clauses – Japan got it all messed up

 This story of looking into Destination Clauses right now smacks a lot of Japan wanting to have its sandwich and eat it at the same time.
 You might say – fair enough.
 In the recent past, sellers were outrageous in their behavior and their demands too.
 Still, that does not make Japan a moral authority in LNG now.

 Yet, their urge to game the market better is understandable.
 At least from an economic perspective.
-Most Japanese buyers had over-contracted on long-term LNG during the years up to 2014.
-There was a feeling that there will never be quite enough of the stuff so it’s better to get what you can lay your hands on.
+Most Japanese buyers had over-contracted long-term LNG during the years up to 2014.
+There was a feeling that there would never be quite enough of the stuff so it’s better to get what you can lay your hands on.

 They fixed themselves quite an expensive sandwich in the process.
 While LNG prices globally were on the high side, this did not matter much.
 When everyone is in the same boat, one does bite the bullet and eat humble pie.